cedadev/cis/doc/collocation.rst

         for sample points outside of the gridded data source (masking them in the output instead).
 Setting ``extrapolate=True`` will override this and instruct the kernel to extrapolate these values outside of the data source instead.

-        Sometimes it can be useful to use a different kernel in the vertical direction, for example when collocating ship data you may want to linearly interpolate the data points horizontaly and in time, but just take the nearest vertical value.
-Set the ``nn_vertical`` keyword to ``True`` to set the vertical interpolation to nearest neighbour rather than linear intepolation.
-Note, this will only work when the vertical coordinates of the source data are hybrid height or hybrid pressure.

       * ``nn`` For use with gridded source data only.
 The data point closest to each sample point is found, and the data value is set at the sample point.
 As with linear interpolation the extrapolation mode can be controlled with the ``extrapolate`` keyword.